 There are forms of knowledge, then, that cannot be expressed in language.
 Unlike ineffable objects, truths and contents, ineffable knowledge is neither incoherent nor untenable for any other reason.
 In fact, it’s vital for day-to-day life.
 Knowledge-how enables us to act, indexical knowledge to recognise ourselves, and phenomenal knowledge to understand the world with our senses.

 But what about the ineffable knowledge that we might gain during a performance by Abramović, or in a moment of religious ecstasy, or when we are moved by a piece of music?
 Chasing the origins of the unsayable doesn’t account for how inexpressible experiences can affect, enable and transform us.
 Perhaps there is no universal answer, but that shouldn’t stop us from reflecting on the question.
-‘If philosophy can be defined at all,’ Adorno said, ‘it is an effort to express things one cannot speak about.’Make a donation
+‘If philosophy can be defined at all,’ Adorno said, ‘it is an effort to express things one cannot speak about.’Support Aeon: make a one-off donation